fclaerho/ansible-role-syskit/README.md

 For further details,
 please refer to the Ansible documentation at https://docs.ansible.com/playbooks_roles.html.

-The integration work is typically done at the playbook level: use 3rd-party roles to provision tools and services then set `syskit_*` variables to configure the system features.
+The integration work is typically done at the playbook level: use 3rd-party roles to provision tools and services then set `syskit_*` variables to configure the system concerns.
-Configurable features:
+Configurable concerns:
   * Log Management: logrotate
   * Firewalling: [Ferm](http://ferm.foo-projects.org)
+  * Services: create/delete sysv manifests
   * Users: create/delete accounts, install SSH keys